 Goddard Room (JCR Lounge during term time)

 This function room is located on the first floor and can be accessed via a service lift.
 The service lift is located by our Works Department and can be located by the passageway which runs between the kitchen and the New Refectory.
-It is important to note that if a visitor with a mobility disability needs access to the JCR Lounge during the evenings or at weekends, 24 hours advance notice must be given to the Lodge (01865 277900 or internal 77900) so that assistance can be arranged to use the lift, as the Porter cannot leave the Lodge unattended.
+It is important to note that if a visitor with a mobility disability needs access to the JCR Lounge during the evenings or at weekends, 24 hours advance notice must be given to the Lodge (01865 277900 or internal 77900) so that assistance can be arranged to use the lift, as the Lodge staff cannot leave the Lodge unattended.

 McCall MacBain Graduate Centre